luka-gi/multipurposecamera/EE_team/multipurpose_cam_main/README.md

 # multipurposecamera main codebase

-# TLDR - run shell scripts v4l2_setup.sh and subsystem0.1.sh. use arguments -v for verbose and -d for display
+# TLDR - run "./main_test_system.sh" and add -h for a list and description of arguments

 # BEFORE YOU BEGIN: